BSN, Nursing (UAA)

 As a partner in shaping health care for Alaska, the UAA School of Nursing educates students for current and future roles in local, state, national, and worldwide arenas.
 The School addresses the diverse and unique health care challenges across the state by sharing expertise in education, service, policy, and political arenas and through innovative research for the discovery and dissemination of new knowledge.

 Hover over a question above to learn more

-Upon completion of the AAS Nursing Program at UAA, the graduate will:
+Upon completion of the BSN Nursing Program at UAA, the graduate will: